rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-data-warehouse/sql-data-warehouse-tables-temporary.md

 ```

 > [!NOTE]
-> `CTAS` is a very powerful command and has the added advantage of being very efficient in its use of transaction log space.
+> <span data-ttu-id="18b63-116">`CTAS` is a powerful command and has the added advantage of being efficient in its use of transaction log space.</span><span class="sxs-lookup"><span data-stu-id="18b63-116">`CTAS` is a powerful command and has the added advantage of being efficient in its use of transaction log space.</span></span>
 >
 >

-## <a name="dropping-temporary-tables"></a><span data-ttu-id="6d5db-123">Dropping temporary tables</span><span class="sxs-lookup"><span data-stu-id="6d5db-123">Dropping temporary tables</span></span>
+## <a name="dropping-temporary-tables"></a><span data-ttu-id="18b63-117">Dropping temporary tables</span><span class="sxs-lookup"><span data-stu-id="18b63-117">Dropping temporary tables</span></span>
-<span data-ttu-id="6d5db-124">When a new session is created, no temporary tables should exist.</span><span class="sxs-lookup"><span data-stu-id="6d5db-124">When a new session is created, no temporary tables should exist.</span></span>  <span data-ttu-id="6d5db-125">However, if you are calling the same stored procedure, which creates a temporary with the same name, to ensure that your `CREATE TABLE` statements are successful a simple pre-existence check with a `DROP` can be used as in the below example:</span><span class="sxs-lookup"><span data-stu-id="6d5db-125">However, if you are calling the same stored procedure, which creates a temporary with the same name, to ensure that your `CREATE TABLE` statements are successful a simple pre-existence check with a `DROP` can be used as in the below example:</span></span>
+<span data-ttu-id="18b63-118">When a new session is created, no temporary tables should exist.</span><span class="sxs-lookup"><span data-stu-id="18b63-118">When a new session is created, no temporary tables should exist.</span></span>  <span data-ttu-id="18b63-119">However, if you are calling the same stored procedure, which creates a temporary with the same name, to ensure that your `CREATE TABLE` statements are successful a simple pre-existence check with a `DROP` can be used as in the following example:</span><span class="sxs-lookup"><span data-stu-id="18b63-119">However, if you are calling the same stored procedure, which creates a temporary with the same name, to ensure that your `CREATE TABLE` statements are successful a simple pre-existence check with a `DROP` can be used as in the following example:</span></span>

 ```sql
 IF OBJECT_ID('tempdb..#stats_ddl') IS NOT NULL